mstade/address/README.md

 ### `resourcewillchange`

 Dispatched before invoking a view function with a new resource.
-After this event is dispatched, the contents of the view's DOM element are discarded and replaced.

 ###  Usage